Input controller API

 The following examples assume you have an input controller called "my_controller" configured as a component of your machine.
 If your input controller has a different name, change the name in the code.

-Be sure to import the input controller package for the SDK you are using:
+Import the input controller package for the SDK you are using:

 from viam.components.input import Control, Controller, EventType